 The World Health Organization currently recommends standard droplet and contact precautions are employed for all suspected and confirmed COVID-19 cases8.
 Patients should be isolated and wear a mask if they have to transit through shared areas.
 Staff should wear gloves, gown, eye protection and a medical mask within 1m of the patient as a minimum.
 More extensive environmental cleaning should be conducted using any of the readily available detergents or disinfectants11 and airborne precautions implemented during aerosol generating procedures.

-When dealing with a novel pathogen with a mechanism of transmission that is poorly understood it is prudent to apply a precautionary approach if there is the capacity to do so.
-On that basis some countries are using airborne precautions for all suspected and confirmed cases and regard a 2m distance as close contact.
 Airborne precautions include isolating the patient in a naturally well ventilated room or with negative pressure ventilation.
 Health care workers should wear a fit tested respirator such as an N95, see guidance from the United States Centres for Disease Control 9, or FFP3 see UK guidance 12 when treating the patient.
-Specific Personal Protective Equipment (PPE) guidance for COVID-19 has been published12- 14 each with subtle differences specific to each health system.
+Specific Personal Protective Equipment guidance for COVID-19 has been published 12, 13, 14, 15 each with subtle differences specific to each health system.

 Challenges in implementation

 Challenges in implementation exist at all levels of the health system.
-In countries without a comprehensive national programme for infection prevention and control, specialist training programmes and dedicated staff to implement national guidance, it is more challenging to implement IPC as part of outbreak preparedness or response.
-There are also challenges specific to every health facility, the results of the preparedness self-assessment should highlight the key areas to prioritise.
-This should be repeated periodically to monitor the effect of interventions.
+In countries without a comprehensive national programme for infection prevention and control, specialist training programmes and dedicated staff to implement national guidance, it is more challenging to implement infection prevention and control as part of outbreak preparedness or response.

 Surveillance and triage is challenging as the symptoms of COVID-19 are similar to many other acute respiratory viral infections.
-Case definitions may change as epidemiological links become broader and this will put pressure on health services as the number of suspect cases increases.
+Case definitions may change as epidemiological situation evolves and this will put pressure on health services as the number of suspect cases increases.

-While transmission is incompletely understood it is difficult to prioritise which infection control measures to focus on, especially in areas with limited resources.
-In overcrowded health facilities it is difficult to maintain social distancing in shared waiting areas and find a space to dedicate for isolation of suspect and confirmed cases.
+It is difficult to prioritise which infection control measures to focus on, especially in areas with limited resources.
+In overcrowded health facilities it is often particularly challenging to maintain social distancing in shared waiting areas and find a suitable space to dedicate for isolation of suspect and confirmed cases.

-Consumables such as expensive imported and bulky PPE can put a huge additional strain on finance and logistic chains in an outbreak.
-Guidelines such as the WHO rational use guidelines15 may help minimise wastage.
+Consumables such as expensive imported and bulky Personal Protective Equipment can put a huge additional strain on finance and logistic chains in an outbreak.
+Guidelines such as the World Health Organization rational use guidelines may help minimise wastage.
+15

 In such a rapidly evolving outbreak it is important to keep up to date with national and international recommendations.

 Many national Public Health agencies are also synthesising the evidence for their own circumstances and have published specific national guidance.
 Some examples of these are from the UK, Nigeria and United States as in the See Also section.

 © London School of Hygiene & Tropical Medicine 2020